Appendix A. Requirements for nosnap Veeam Agent for Linux

 - Network Attached Storage (NAS) able to represent itself as SMB (CIFS) or NFS share.
 Requires cifs-utils or nfs-utils packages to be installed on the Veeam Agent for Linux computer, depending on a network storage type.

-- Veeam Backup & Replication 12 or later backup repository (including deduplication appliances).
+- [For nosnap Veeam Agent for Linux version 6.1] 12.1 or later backup repository (including deduplication appliances).

 Consider the following: